 - Bring a new perspective to challenges that offer unique solutions?

 - Package your services in a way that appeals to your ideal client?

 - Create systems that help clients learn how to do things more effectively?

-Usually what makes us different may not be a complicated process or service but in fact, it may be something that is simple but has the effect of wowing our clients.
+Usually what makes us different need not be a complicated process or service.
+In many cases, you may offer something that is simple but has extreme value to your clients.
 We are taught to believe that things of value have to be hard or complex.
 Just because these things we do are easy for us does not mean they are easy for others.
 You need to become consciously aware of this value you provide and use it to your benefit.

 Your marketing road map for achieving your goals

 You wouldn’t take a trip without planning your route.
 Marketing your business is no different – you need a plan to guide you towards your destination.
 This plan defines the marketing strategies and the tactics within each strategy that you will use to achieve a particular goal.
 Marketing strategies and their associated tactics to consider are:

 - Social media marketing – Determine which social networks are relevant to your business then develop a plan to build your visibility and expert reputation